-Understanding the different aspects of employee retention
+Understanding the different aspects of talent retention

-Employee retention refers to the ability of organizations to maintain their existing workers, and employers play a much larger part in this than they may be aware of.
+Employee retention refers to the ability of organizations to maintain their existing workers, and recruiters play a much larger part in this than they may be aware of.
 Understanding the different aspects that figure into staff retention can help organizations keep employees happy for longer.

 In 2021, the Bureau of Labor Statistics reported an overall turnover rate of 57.3%, with 25% being accounted for as voluntary employee turnover.
 These rates are not only detrimental to the productivity of an organization but are also quite costly for the business overall.
 However, there are several approaches organizations and employers are taking to improve retention and decrease turnover.